MichaelZaugg/OpenSteamController-Continued/ReverseEngineering/Datasheets_Documentation/Cirque-1CA027/Ribbon-Cable-Pinout-to-Cirque-Board.md

 12: SCK

 It looks like one side of the cable is allocated to the haptics engine and the other side is to control the trackpad

+For the top of the ribbin cable (labeled Trackpad) going from the white dot (Pin 1) to the left.

+Pin(s)

+1: GND

+2: SCK

+3: GND

+4: MISO

+5: GND

+6: SS

+7: GND

+8: DR

+9: GND

+10: MOSI

+11: ATP3

+12: VDD